SummerSlam (1989): Aftermath

 Rick Rude moved into his new feud with Roddy Piper, with the two exchanging insults throughout the fall of 1989, including an incident on Prime Time Wrestling where they had an altercation that escalated after Rude spit on Piper.
 Their differences were settled in a steel cage match in December 1989, with Piper winning.
 Meanwhile, Ultimate Warrior defended his title primarily against André the Giant, regularly squashing the "Eighth Wonder of the World" in less than 30 seconds at house shows across the country (and at least once during a televised match from Madison Square Garden in New York City).
 With the departure of Blanchard and Anderson, André was placed in a tag team with Haku and dubbed the Colossal Connection; they immediately targeted Demolition and went on to win the Tag Team Championship during a December 1989 Superstars television taping.
 André's feud with Ultimate Warrior and placement in the tag team with Haku were ways of keeping the aging "Eighth Wonder of the World" in the spotlight, as his health was continuing to decline.

 The other major feud that continued involved Ron Garvin and Greg Valentine.
 Upset at Garvin for his actions during SummerSlam, Valentine demanded that Garvin – who was still barred from competing after having lost a retirement match to Valentine – be reinstated so that the two could settle their differences once and for all.
 Garvin eventually got the upper hand in their last match, winning a submission match at the 1990 Royal Rumble.

 The Red Rooster would appear in the 1990 Royal Rumble before leaving the WWF for WCW in mid 1990 and would return to his Terry Taylor persona, while Curt "Mr. Perfect" Hennig would move on to a feud with Brutus Beefcake after the Royal Rumble.
+Tito Santana and Rick Martel continued to face each other, with Santana defeating Martel in the finals of the King of the Ring tournament on October 14.